python-elective-kea/fall2023/source/notebooks/installation.md

 1. Open VS Code.
 1. Click on the "Extensions" icon in the left sidebar.
 1. Search for "python" and install the Python extension from Microsoft.
+1. Search for "jupyter" and install the Jupyter extension pack (4) from Microsoft.

 ### Clone the class repository and set up VS code to run the code
 1. Click on the "Source Control" icon in the left sidebar (the icon looks like a square with a branch).